masc-ucsc/docs/docs/pyrope/07-typesystem.md

 ```

 The `implement` checks that the method is redefined.
-This is the case only if
-the method as nil as body.
 The reason is that the method arguments must be
-preserved.
+preserved with a non-empty list of statements.

 ```
 type base_abstract = (